code-vibe/alx-pre_course/README.md

 My First Read Me
-Jut want to work on fetching from upstream
+Just want to work on fetching from upstream